llobato/docs/docs/other/install-gwms-frontend.md

 After installing the RPM, you need to configure the components of the GlideinWMS VO Frontend:

 1. Edit Frontend configuration options
-2. Edit Condor configuration options
+2. Edit HTCondor configuration options
-3. Create a Condor grid map file
+3. Create a HTCondor grid map file
 4. Reconfigure and Start frontend

 #### Configuring the Frontend